-16.Electronic Data Interchange.
-Means a computer to computer exchange of data in a standardized (3-23-22)
+16. Electronic Data Interchange (EDI).
+Means a computer to computer exchange of data in a standardized format.

 17. Fee Agreement.
 Means a written agreement between a worker and an attorney in conformity with the Idaho Rules of Professional Conduct.
 (3-23-22)